Rakeela/dragora-notes/CHEM131.md

 IUPAC:  International Union of Pure and Applied Chemistry

 Alkanes are formed by a continuous chain of carbon atoms.
 Their names end in *ane*.
 Greek prefixes are used to name carbon chains with five or more carbon atoms: pent-5, hex-6, hept-7, oct-8, non-9, and dec-10.
 With one carbon, the first alkane is methane (CH4).
 With two, ethane (C2H6).
 With three, propane (C3H8).
-With four, Butane (C4H10).
+With four, butane (C4H10).

 (Commentary:  I should've used the offered bathroom break in the middle of class.
 I'm noting this down to modify my future behavior.
 We're over half an hour overtime, or else I misunderstood the schedule.
 I expect a full hour overtime at this point - two hour lectures, not one hour lectures as I thought the schedule specified.)